List of executive air transports of U.S. states: South Dakota

 The South Dakota Department of Transportation purchased a 2015 King Air 350 in 2022 to serve the state's government.
 This plane replaced a King Air 200 and King Air 90 that were sold to raise funds for the new plane's purchase.

-Bill Janklow bought a helicopter while was serving as the state's Attorney General in the 1970s.
+Bill Janklow bought a helicopter while he was serving as the state's Attorney General in the 1970s.
 When he came under fire for wasting state funds, he stated that the purchase came out to about 2¢ per resident of the state.
 Furthermore, he offered to refund the 2¢ to any resident who requested it and paid out around 200 claims.
 When Janklow later served as Governor, he was called out for using state highway funds to purchase an airplane without the Legislature's permission.

 In 1993, Governor George S. Mickelson along with seven other people died in a plane crash.
 The plane was a state-owned Mitsubishi MU-2 turboprop and was returning from a meeting with John Morrell & Co. on an economic development mission to keep its meatpacking factories in Sioux Falls open.

 Governor Mike Rounds came under scrutiny during his term for using the state airplane to fly to his son's basketball games.
 Governor Rounds was a pilot and sometimes flew the plane himself.
 He responded to the criticisms by saying he reimbursed the costs for these flights using political contributions.
 In response to this controversy, a 2006 ballot measure was passed that limited the use of state planes for official business.